 Disease and Drug Information

-Types of Skin Cancers
+Non-Melanoma Skin Cancers

 Arizona Oncology offers an integrated team-oriented approach to provide you with the best possible care for skin cancer, whether it’s melanoma or another type of skin cancer.
 We will explain the facts and answer your questions at every step along the way.
 Our team of dedicated, highly-trained cancer specialists is committed to providing the most thorough and compassionate care to our patients.

-Arizona Oncology has offices located throughout the state where you will receive state-of-the art skin cancer treatment in a caring and comfortable environment close to home, work, and family.
+Arizona Oncology has offices located throughout the state where you will receive state-of-the-art skin cancer treatment in a caring and comfortable environment close to home, work, and family.

-- Phoenix Area including West Valley, East Valley, Central Phoenix and Scottsdale
+- Phoenix Area including West Valley, East Valley, Central Phoenix, and Scottsdale

 Visit the National Cancer Institute where this information and more can be found about Skin Cancer or ask your cancer care team questions about your individual situation.View All Types of Cancer